 The financial statements have been prepared to comply in all material

-respects with the notified accounting standard by Companies (Accounting
+respects with the accounting standards notified by Companies Accounting

-Standards) Rules, 2006, (as amended) and the relevant provisions of the
+Standards Rules, 2006 and the relevant provisions of the Companies Act,

 policies have been consistently applied by the Company and are